-Processing is again divided into trying and lock-release phases, with phases numbered as before.
-Each trying phase takes three superrounds, that is, six ordinary rounds.
-Lock-release phase k is done during the third superround of trying phase k.
-As before, a value v is acceptable to p if p does not have a lock on any value except possibly v.
+Processing is again divided into alternating trying and lock release phases, with phases numbered as before.
+Now, however, the trying phases contain 4 rounds rather than 3.
+As before, at various times during the algorithm, processors may lock values.
+In Algorithm 3, only a phase number is associated with every lock.
+As before, a value v is acceptable to p if p does not have a lock on any value other than v.

 We now describe the processing during a particular trying phase k.
-Let s = 3k - 2 be the first superround of phase k, and assume $k \equiv i \mod N$.
-At superround s, each processor p_i (including p_i) BROADCASTS a list of all its acceptable values that are also in its PROPER set in the form (list, k).
-Just after superround s, processor p_i attempts to choose a value to propose.
-In order for processor p_i to propose v, it must have accepted messages from at least N - t processors stating that they find value v acceptable and proper at phase k.
-Again, if there is more than one possible value that processor p_i might propose, then it will choose one arbitrarily.
-Processor p_i then BROADCASTS a message (lock v, k) during superround s + 1.
+Let s = 5k-4 be the first round in phase k, and assume $k = i \mod N$.
+At round s, each processor broadcasts a list of all its acceptable values which are also in its PROPER set, in the form (list, k).
+At round s+1, each processor p broadcasts a vector which says, for each processor q, which values p received from q at the preceding round.
+Just after round s+1, processor p_i attempts to choose a value to propose.
+In order for processor p_i to propose v, it must have heard that each of at least N-2t processors claims that at least N-2t processors find value v acceptable and proper at phase k.
+As before, ambiguities are resolved arbitrarily.
+Processor p_i then broadcasts a message (lock v, k).